zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_semaphores.rst

       SEMA INPUT_DATA
       SEMA WORK_DONE

-A public semaphore can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public semaphore can be referenced by name from any source file that includes the file :file:`zephyr.h`.

 Private Semaphore